funcool/promesa/doc/promises.md

   (p/then p (fn [[result1 result2]]
               (do-something-with-results result1 result2))))
 ```

+Is up to the user properly handle concurrency, `p/all` does not
+lauches additional threads of execution.

 ### `plet` macro

 The `plet` macro combines syntax of `let` with `all`; and enables a